Toward P vs NP: An Observer-Theoretic Separation via SPDP Rank and a ZFC-Equivalent Foundation within the N-Frame Model: Conclusion

 Taken together, these results turn a long-standing complexity gulf into a crisp, constructive dichotomy in an observer-algebraic language.
 The separation $\mathsf{P} \neq \mathsf{NP}$ emerges not from a single clever gadget but from a coherent alignment of semantics (CEW), algebra (SPDP), and compilation (PAC), each reinforcing the others.
 In this alignment lies both the proof and a program: a toolkit for analyzing computation as structured observation, with rank as its invariant and verification as its standard.

 \paragraph{Observer interpretation.} The observer/holographic language used throughout this paper is not merely metaphorical.
 Theorems~\ref{thm:observer-equivalence} and~\ref{thm:holographic-completion-equivalence} establish formal $\Leftrightarrow$ equivalences between the Observer Separation Principle (OSP), the Holographic Completion Principle (HCP), and $P\neq NP$, pinning ``finite observer'' to ``poly-time algorithm'' and ``holographic boundary'' to the compiled SPDP representation.
 Theorem~\ref{thm:tri-aspect-equivalence} further shows that OSP is logically equivalent to the hypotheses of the main separation theorem.
 Thus the statement $P\neq NP$ admits an equivalent reading: there exist truths verifiable with a witness (NP) whose global structure cannot be resolved by any finite observer operating through a bounded boundary view.
+(See Subsection~\ref{subsec:epistemic-reading-pneqnp} for the formally licensed epistemic reading and Corollary~\ref{cor:licensed-epistemic-reading} for the precise equivalence statement.)
 Full details appear in Appendices~\ref{app:tri-aspect-dictionary} and~\ref{sec:observer-interpretation}.

 \paragraph{Summary.} The ``Global God-Move'' composition---deterministic radius-$1$ compilation, holographic/basis invariance, rank-safe extraction, and matching lower bounds---produces an explicit, contradiction-driven separation framework at $(\kappa,\ell)=\Theta(\log n)$.
 We present it as a rigorous, self-contained ZFC development that is ready for peer review and independent verification.